manuelbieh/react-book/introduction/off-to-the-deep-end.md

 );
 ```

-And just like that we have just implemented our first React component.
+And just like that we have implemented our first React component.
 If we include this snippet where we have put the placeholder earlier, we can see the following in the browser:

 ![Our first React component in the browser](../.gitbook/assets/first-component.png)